Member of the Faculty in Geography & Native Studies, The Evergreen State College, Olympia, Washington

 In 1979, George transferred to Northwestern University where he participated in the planning of a major extension of the law school’s facilities on Chicago’s Lake Shore Drive.
 He remained at Northwestern until 1993, when he transferred to the University of California, Davis, where a new law school building was expected, but after 12 years only an extension of the existing building was allowed.
 George retired in 2006.

 George’s publications include two anthologies: Legal Research: Historical Foundations of the Electronic Age (Oxford, 1994) and The Spirit of American Law (Westview, 2001).
-Throughout his career, he was an active member of the American Association of Law Libraries, the Association of American Law Schools, the American Bar Association, and other professional organizations.
+Throughout his career, he was an active member of the American Association of Law Libraries (AALL), the Association of American Law Schools, the American Bar Association, and other professional organizations.
+In 2018, he was inducted into the AALL Hall of Fame.

 George’s compassion and generosity touched many people, and influenced their lives.
 His warm kindness and sense of humor uplifted those who knew and loved him.
 His 48 years of marriage to Suzi provided a bedrock to them, and a model of happiness for those around them.